roadsidemultimedia/Docs/customize/base-child-theme.md

 The PageLines Base Theme, is a un-styled child theme available free from the [PageLines Store](/getting-started/pagelines-store) which will never receive an update or add any styling of its own, designed as a platform for you to create your own child themes, as well customizing PageLines DMS.

+The PageLines Base Theme, is a un-styled child theme -- available free from the [PageLines Store](/getting-started/pagelines-store)  -- which will never receive an update, or add any styling of its own; designed as a platform for you to create your own child themes, as well customizing PageLines DMS.

-For more information regarding child themes, we recommend reading the following Wordpress codex articles [child themes](http://codex.wordpress.org/Child_Themes) and [theme development](http://codex.wordpress.org/Theme_Development).
+For more information regarding child themes, we recommend reading these linked Wordpress codex articles -- [child themes](http://codex.wordpress.org/Child_Themes),  and [theme development](http://codex.wordpress.org/Theme_Development).

 ## Structure ##